fesuard/SmallerJSProjects/README.md

 You'll find mini-projects like:

-Counter App – A simple counter with increment, decrement, and reset Dice Roller – Roll a virtual dice and get a random number Number Guessing Game – Try to guess the correct number with hints, using window prompt and alerts Number Guessing Game v2 – Try to guess the correct number with hints, you set up your guessing range, previous guesses are tracked and displayed, after you guessed the number the game is reset
+Counter App – A simple counter with increment, decrement, and reset;
+Dice Roller – Roll a virtual dice and get a random number;
+Number Guessing Game – Try to guess the correct number with hints, using window prompt and alerts;
+Number Guessing Game v2 – Try to guess the correct number with hints, you set up your guessing range, previous guesses are tracked and displayed, after you guessed the number the game is reset;
-Random Password Generator - It generates a random password based on your allowed characters, and logs it in the console.
+Random Password Generator - It generates a random password based on your allowed characters, and logs it in the console;
 Digital Clock - Digital clock that dynamically updates every second to display the current time in a 12-hour AM/PM format.
-It ensures proper formatting using leading zeros when necessary.
+It ensures proper formatting using leading zeros when necessary;
+Stopwatch - A simple stopwatch built with HTML, CSS, and JavaScript.
+This stopwatch features start, stop, and reset functionalities, and displays time in the format HH:MM:SS:MS (Hours:Minutes:Seconds:Milliseconds).
 More mini-projects coming soon!